jsxshamim/jsxshamim/README.md

-- 🌱 I’m a MERN Stack, React-Native developer
+- 🌱 I’m a Front-end (MERN Stack) Developer
 - 📫 How to reach me: jsxshamim@gmail.com
 - ✨ My favourite meal to cook is salted egg, chicken and rice.
 I serve it at holiday gatherings with my family every year.